Artworks by Yvonne, Drawing Academy student

-Artwork by Ann Fitzpatrick, Drawing Academy student
+Artwork by Zora, Drawing Academy student

-Portrait drawing by Curtis P., Drawing Academy student
+Portrait by Mary Townsend, Drawing Academy student

 Prior to commencing this exercise I looked at several skulls and facial muscle references, viewed from different angles, to get an idea of what lies under the skin.

 At first glance all the diagrams looked the same.
 Closer inspection revealed quite a lot of differences, which makes sense as every face is unique.

 I was so surprised at the third stage when I began to see the face emerge, as I’ve not been able to draw a ‘convincing’ face from my imagination before.

 Here’s a two-hour portrait in pencil drawn using a live model.

 Story and artwork from Els, Drawing Academy student